SoftUni-Internal/interactive-content/EN/03-HATEOAS/02-HATEOAS-Examples.md

   * the best implementation
   * uses HATEOAS

-APIs should be developed in a continous manner, without focusing as much on version numbers.
+APIs should be developed in a continuous manner, without focusing as much on version numbers.

 [/slide]

 [slide hideTitle]

 # A Response Using HATEOAS​

+When starting to work with an API, we are typically required to visit a documentantion page.

+A more intuitive approach is to describe all controls right in the API.

+When navigating a website, for example, we can navigate to different pages by clicking on hyperlinks, instead of having to know each URL.

 ```json
 {